Phytoplankton

 Phytoplankton (/ˌfaɪtoʊˈplæŋktən/) are the autotrophic (self-feeding) components of the plankton community and a key part of ocean and freshwater ecosystems.
 The name comes from Ancient Greek φυτόν (phutón), meaning "plant", and πλαγκτός (planktós), meaning "drifter, wanderer, roamer", and thus, "plant drifter".

 Phytoplankton obtain their energy through photosynthesis, as trees and other plants do on land.
-This means phytoplankton must have light from the sun, so they live in the well-lit surface layers (euphotic zone) of oceans and lakes.
-In comparison with terrestrial plants, phytoplankton are distributed over a larger surface area, are exposed to less seasonal variation and have markedly faster turnover rates than trees (days versus decades).
+This means phytoplankton must receive sunlight, so they live in the well-lit surface layers (euphotic zone) of oceans and lakes.
+Compared with terrestrial plants, phytoplankton are distributed over a larger surface area, experience less seasonal variation, and have markedly faster turnover rates (days versus decades).
 As a result, phytoplankton respond rapidly on a global scale to climate variations.

 Phytoplankton form the base of marine and freshwater food webs and are key players in the global carbon cycle.
 They account for about half of global photosynthetic activity and at least half of the oxygen production, despite amounting to only about 1% of the global plant biomass.

 Phytoplankton are very diverse, comprising photosynthesizing bacteria (cyanobacteria) and various unicellular protist groups (notably the diatoms).

 Most phytoplankton are too small to be individually seen with the unaided eye.
-However, when present in high enough numbers, some varieties may be noticeable as colored patches on the water surface due to the presence of chlorophyll within their cells and accessory pigments (such as phycobiliproteins or xanthophylls) in some species.
+However, when present in sufficient numbers, some varieties may appear as colored patches on the water surface due to chlorophyll in their cells and, in some species, accessory pigments (such as phycobiliproteins or xanthophylls).

 Types

-Phytoplankton are photosynthesizing microscopic protists and bacteria that inhabit the upper sunlit layer of marine and fresh water bodies of water on Earth.
+Phytoplankton are photosynthesizing microscopic protists and bacteria that inhabit the upper sunlit layer of marine and freshwater bodies of water on Earth.
 Paralleling plants on land, phytoplankton undertake primary production in water, creating organic compounds from carbon dioxide dissolved in the water.
 Phytoplankton form the base of — and sustain — the aquatic food web, and are crucial players in the Earth's carbon cycle.